ipwgml/satrain/docs/getting_started.md

 # Getting started

-The ipwgml Python package simplifies accessing and using the Satellite Precipitation Retrieval (SPR) benchmark dataset.
-While the full dataset can be downloaded from [here](https://rain.atmos.colostate.edu/gprof_nn/ipwgml/), the recommended way to obtain the data is through the ``ipwgml`` package.
+The easiest way to get started using the SatRain dataset is through the ``ipwgml`` Python package.
+While the full dataset can be manually downloaded from [here](https://rain.atmos.colostate.edu/ipwgml_2/ipwgml/), the ``ipwgml`` package provides functionality to automate the data download and the loading of the training and testing data.

 ## Installing the ``ipwgml`` package